 John Petty claims that what the Trinity tells us is that God's interior life is one of relationship.
 According to Petty, the God we speak of is not a passionless above-it-all monad, a Zeus-like figure who is detached from it all, watching from some heavenly space.

 Our God is busy in relationship.
 Our God is connected, involved.
 Jesus, the Son, reveals a God deeply embedded in human pain.
 The Holy Spirit connects us to Jesus and his teachings.
-John Taylor calls the Spirit the Go-Between God.
 The Father is what Richard Rohr calls "the mystery of total given-ness," which is to say the mystery of the sheer wonder of being itself, discovered in the everyday, ordinary privilege of breathing and living.

 To say that God is Trinity is to say that God is relationship itself, that God is deeply embedded in everything that is.
-What then does it mean to mirror that?
+How do we mirror that?
 What does it mean to be created in the likeness of the Trinitarian God?
-What does the Trinity mean for us who have been made just a little lower than God, formed because God just wants to have fun?
+What does the Trinity entail for us who have been made just a little lower than God, who were formed because God just wants to have fun?